KidPudel/android-starter-kit/Kotlin/coroutines.md

 }
 ```
 job has some suspend function
-- `join` block thread, until coroutine is finished (all join coroutines will go together)
+- `join` block thread, until coroutine is finished (all join coroutines will go together) - otherwise code will just go further and finish, or print null for some variables
 - `cancel` cancel job, but sometimes you need to check it in coroute with `isActive`, because it can be to busy to check that it's cancled

 # Timeout